Creating a Simple Plugin

 none,None,Aucun

-Several things to note:
+Several things to note.

-Now, all that’s left is to display our figure.
+We just need to display our figure.

-observeEvent(input$show_plot_%widget_id%, {
+observe_event(input$show_plot_%widget_id%, {

-# (i.e., the "Show plot" button)
+# (so the "Show plot" button)

 })

-Here are the steps for our code:
+Here are the steps of our code:

 1. Retrieve the selected concept from the dropdown menu

-1. Update the output
+1. Update our output

-observeEvent(input$show_plot_%widget_id%, {
+observe_event(input$show_plot_%widget_id%, {

 # 1) Retrieve the selected concept from the dropdown menu